ckeditor/ckeditor5/packages/ckeditor5-highlight/docs/features/highlight.md

 	]
 	```

-	the `highlight` command will accept the corresponding strings as values:
+	the `'highlight'` command will accept the corresponding strings as values:

 	* `'yellowMarker'` &ndash; available as the `'highlight:yellowMarker'` button,
 	* `'greenMarker'` &ndash; available as the `'highlight:greenMarker'` button,